ml-struct-bio/cryodrgn/README.md

 Check that the output structure `backproject.128.mrc` resembles the structure from the consensus reconstruction.
 It will not match exactly as the `backproject_voxel.py` script performs linear interpolation of phase-flipped particles onto the voxel grid.

+NOTE: Parsed translations are given in units of pixels.
+Use the `--tscale` flag to renormalize the translations if the images you are backprojecting are a different size than the images used in the consensus reconstruction.

 ### 5. Running cryoDRGN heterogeneous reconstruction